 - And finally, click Request Indexing.

-- On completion of process, a message will be flashed stating ‘Indexing Requested’.
+- On completion of the process, a message will be flashed stating ‘Indexing Requested’.

-Once your webpage is index, you should start seeing your webpage with FAQs in SERPs.
+Once your webpage is indexed, you should start seeing your webpage with FAQs in SERPs.

 How to Write FAQs for better Click Through Rate (CTR)

 Writing FAQs is the tricky part about FAQ rich results.
 The FAQ-rich results are like a double-edged sword.

 Because if not all, at least some users will decide to click or not-to-click the link based on the information provided in FAQs.

 For example, if the user finds that information in FAQs, is NOT relevant to his query, he is less likely to click the link, right!

 Therefore, you should write the FAQs carefully.